Eritrean–Ethiopian War: Background

+Economic tensions (1993 – 1997)

+Economic tensions between the two countries had been growing since Eritrean independence.
+Despite sharing a currency union using the Ethiopian Birr, Eritrea ran exchange bureaux offering rates for hard currencies substantially higher than those inside Ethiopia, violating the terms of the currency union.
+Eritrean traders, reportedly with tacit government approval, also abused transit trade agreements to divert goods onto the Ethiopian market for profit.
+Eritrea was also accused of smuggling Ethiopian coffee, oilseeds and other agricultural products, effectively becoming a significant coffee exporter despite producing none domestically.

+Tensions escalated further over the Assab oil refinery.
+Eritrea demanded Ethiopia increase its share of the refinery's output from 30% to 40%, and pay an additional 56 million Birr in hard currency for modernisation costs.
+Ethiopia rejected these terms and began importing refined petroleum from elsewhere, diversifying its routes through Djibouti and Mombasa.
+By August 1997 the refinery had closed, forcing Eritrea to spend scarce hard currency on its own fuel imports.

+The trade relationship between the two countries was heavily unbalanced.
+Eritrea exported more than 65% of its products to Ethiopia, while only 9% of Ethiopian exports went to Eritrea, leaving Eritrea deeply dependent on Ethiopian markets and food supplies.
+When Eritrea introduced its own currency, the Nakfa, in November 1997 and proposed it be treated as equivalent to the Ethiopian Birr in bilateral trade, Ethiopia rejected the proposal and insisted all trade be conducted in hard currency.
+The breakdown of commercial relations that followed hit Eritrea particularly hard given this dependency.

 Escalation in tensions (1997 – May 1998)

 Tensions between Ethiopia and Eritrea had been simmering well before the outbreak of war.
 Prior to full-scale conflict, there were already brief border clashes involving exchanges of fire.
 In the disputed areas of Bure and Bada, Ethiopian forces reportedly burned villages and expelled Eritrean administrators.
 In the view of the Eritrean government, the Tigrayan People's Liberation Front (TPLF)-dominated administration in Addis Ababa appeared to be engaging in territorial encroachment and attempting to redraw the map.

 The first major incident leading to the war came during July 1997, when over 1,000 Ethiopian troops occupied the border village of Bada (also referred to as Ari Murug region) in eastern Eritrea.
 The Ethiopians dismantled the civilian administration there, resulting in diplomatic protests from the Eritreans to the Ethiopian government.
 Tensions escalated further in October of that year when the Ethiopian government published a new map of Tigray Region that incorporated large parts of Eritrean territory.
 The map reinforced fears within the Eritrean government that conceding any territory could set a precedent for further Ethiopian claims along the border.

 Relations deteriorated sharply in November 1997 after Eritrea introduced its own currency (the nakfa), triggering a trade war.
 In late December, a brief military confrontation occurred at an Eritrean border post in northern Dankalia.
 Shortly afterward, several thousand Eritreans residing in western Tigray were ordered to adopt Ethiopian nationality or leave the area.